 Points of Pride

-Today, she is part of the Toxicology & Biochemistry Section, housed under the Z21 Chemical, Biological, and Radiological (CBR) Concepts & Experimentation Branch.
-As a section they focus primarily on biological minimum exposure guideline development, CBR medical countermeasure support, biological agent ingestion studies, and computational biology.
-Her current tasking involves research and development of countermeasures against weaponized biological agents and most recently verification and validation of a modeling and simulation system that will serve as an action planning and mitigation tool against the effects of CBR weapons and toxic industrial chemicals/materials releases.
+She tells us that her current tasking involves research and development of countermeasures against weaponized biological agents and most recently verification and validation of a modeling and simulation system that will serve as an action planning and mitigation tool against the effects of CBR weapons and toxic industrial chemicals/materials releases.

-Marissa Alexander-Scott 2012 Ferguson Fellow, CDC
+Marissa Alexander-Scott Ferguson Fellow, CDC

 Cassandra Bernardi Spring 2012 Graduate

-Cassandra Bernardi has recently been hired as a Program Coordinator for Healthy Child Care America at the American Academy of Pediatrics. it is a federal grant funded position that works with other human service agencies to improve health and well being in out-of-home child care settings.
+Cassandra Bernardi has recently been hired as a Program Coordinator for Healthy Child Care America at the American Academy of Pediatrics.
+She says it is a federal grant funded position that works with other human service agencies to improve health and well being in out-of-home child care settings.
 Cassandra’s previous experience as a program coordinator in addition to her MPH degree have made her a good fit for the position.